zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

     <details>
     <summary>Download Zowe convenience build PAX from internet</summary>

-    Download the latest Zowe convenience build in .PAX format from [zowe.org](https://zowe.org) using the wizard without visiting the website.  <br />
+    Download the latest Zowe convenience build in .PAX format from [zowe.org](https://zowe.org) using the Wizard without visiting the website.  <br />
      1. Click **License Agreement**. <br />
      2. On the _End User License Agreement for Zowe_ page, click **AGREE**.
     <br />